IoBT-VISTEC/PPMI_DL/README.md

 ## Usage (Training model)

-To train or to test the deep learning model run:
+To train or to test the deep learning model enter the "src" folder and run:
 ```sh
 python main_cnn_svm.py input
 ```